The following professionals lent their expertise to this article:

 • National Indian Education Association (NIEA)

-Through various educational and advocacy programs, the NIEA works to improve the opportunities for Native Americans, Native Hawaiians, and Alaskan Natives.
+Through various educational and advocacy programs, the NIEA seeks to improve the opportunities for Native Americans, Native Hawaiians, and Alaska Natives.

 • Association on American Indian Affairs

-This organization works to protect the traditions, cultures, values, and beliefs of Native Americans through a variety of initiatives, including financial assistance and cultural education.
+Non-profit organization working to protect the traditions, cultures, values, and beliefs of Native Americans through a variety of initiatives, including financial assistance and cultural education.

 Healthcare Education